Gass-Dev/Gass-Dev/README.md

 Hi 👋, I'm Gass ( Gwenaelle)

 I'm a junior web developer, based in Paris.
 I'm on a work-study programme in Application Design and Development.
-I'm looking for a company for a position of Web Developer Js.
+I'm looking for a company for job as a Web Developer Js.

 💻 My stacks : API Rest, Javascript, ReactJs, NodeJs.

-During my training, I will work with ReactJs, Electron, Typescript.
+During my training, I will work with ReactJs, Electron and Typescript.
 I would also like to see the basics of Python.

 Links :